25 of the Best Free Vocal Plugins (VST, AU, AAX)

 Check it out: Modern Plugins

 Slightly different from the other plugins in this list, Modern Plugins by Antress is not just one but a bundle of plugins that you can download for free.
-There are 19 plugins in this pack such as a compressor, limiter, equalizer, reverb, etc. If you are about to start your journey into the world of vsts then this is a great fit for you because you get all your basics in one go.
+There are 19 plugins in this pack such as a compressor, limiter, equalizer, reverb, etc. If you are about to start your journey into the world of VSTs then this is a great fit for you because you get all your basics in one go.

-Plugins are like guitar pedals.
+VST plugins are like guitar pedals.
 Some are essential for almost all musicians, others help shape and color your sound.
 Whether you are a vocalist looking for plugins that will elevate your tracks and make them sound more professional, or a producer looking for fun effects, there is something for everyone.